devkhullar/LetsFindStars/README.md

 ## Photutils

-The easiest way to access this code is through google colab.
-There is a link for google colab provided at the top of the README.md file that you can select to run code out of your computer.
+There are two ways to access the code: first you can use the google colab link that is provided at the top.
+Note that may have to pip install photutils and astropy if you don't have them installed on your computer.
+Otherwise, you can also use binder, which allows a user to open jupyter notebooks on the cloud with the packages already installed.

-Otherwise, you can also fork this repository by running the following code in your terminal:
+Lastly, you can also fork the repository by running the following code in a terminal:

 ```
 git clone https://github.com/devkhullar/LetsFindStars.git
 cd LetsFindStars